-- 1.03.1 Achieving disparities reduction in care is critical for delivery of individualized, equitable care and promotion of health equity. - 1.03.2 The Contractor will meet demonstrate a mutually agreed upon target meaningful for improvement in quality for the disparities intervention target population reduce an identified disparity based on the mutually agreed-upon health disparities reduction intervention proposal.
-The Contractor must report progress through submission of specified progress reports.
-Covered California will assess the Contractor's reduction in their intervention disparity performance based on the submitted HEDIS measures sample per Article 1, Section 1.02,17 specified progress reports and intervention results.
+- 1.03.1 Achieving disparities reduction in care is critical for delivery of individualized, equitable care and promotion of health equity. - 1.03.2 The Contractor will reduce an identified disparity based on the mutually agreed-upon health disparities reduction intervention proposal.
+The Contractor must report progress through submission of-specified progress reports. the disparities intervention reporting template.
+Covered California will assess the Contractor's reduction in their intervention disparity based on the submitted HEDIS measures sample per Article 1, Section 1.02.

-If the Contractor does not select a measure pursuant to Article 1, Section 1.02.2, the Contractor must additionally submit the patient level HEDIS measure file for their approved intervention HEDIS measure for Covered California Enrollees.
+If the Contractor does not select a measure pursuant to Article 1, Section 1.02.2, either HbA1c Control <8.0% or Controlling High Blood Pressure for its intervention, the Contractor must additionally submit the patient\level HEDIS measure file to Covered California for their approved intervention HEDIS measure for Covered California Enrollees.